-Matthew Turner joined chambers in October 2019 following successful completion of pupillage.
-He is now developing a broad practice across all areas of Chambers’ work including personal injury, clinical negligence, product liability (including medical products), property damage, professional negligence and general commercial and insurance litigation.
+Matthew Turner has a broad practice across all areas of Chambers’ work including personal injury, clinical negligence, inquests, product liability (including medical products), property damage, professional negligence and general commercial litigation.
 He also has experience of shipping litigation and arbitration.

 Before coming to the Bar, Matthew worked as a commercial solicitor.
 He completed his training contract at a Magic Circle law firm (2015 – 2017), which included secondments to Liberty, the human rights organisation, and the London Stock Exchange.
 He then moved to a Texan law firm (2017 – 2018) where he specialised in commercial litigation and arbitration, with a particular focus on shipping disputes.

 Matthew studied at the University of Nottingham (2010 – 2014), graduating top of his year in law.
 This included an exchange year at the University of Texas at Austin Law School, during which he worked as a Student Criminal Defence Attorney representing death row inmates.

 Matthew has a busy personal injury practice, acting for both claimants and defendants.
 He accepts instructions on a CFA basis.

 He regularly appears at trial and interlocutory hearings in cases involving road traffic accidents (including motorbikes and buses), employers’ liability claims, occupiers’ liability claims and public liability claims.